Teal season opens for anxious waterfowl hunters

 In what has become a highly anticipated yearly ritual, wingshooters from all

-over Texas will make there way to the fields and marshes as the 2019-2020 waterfowl hunting season officially gets underway.
+over Texas will make there way to the fields and marshes as the 2021-2022 waterfowl hunting season officially gets underway Saturday.
 The teal season opener has become a real gathering of sorts, almost a social get together if you will.
 Hunters eagerly awaiting each new hunting season head to the fields for their first taste of what is in store and this one looks promising thanks to some

 recent rains.
 Both fields and marshes are abundant with life and fresh growth, a plus for some and a curse for others.